h2oai/h2ogpt/docs/FAQ.md

   * Make and copy credentials for client ID and Client secret
   * Add redirect URI, e.g. https://gpt.h2o.ai/auth
   * Click save
+  * If mark application as "in production" then need to use https.
 * Wait 5+ minutes

 Example nginx on server: